Tsimane Heliciopter Fly In

 Tsimané has a privileged geographical location due to its proximity to the headwaters of many rivers in the Moseten mountain chain.
 Anglers will have the opportunity to fish for large dorado, pacu and yatorana, in incomparable quantity and quality.
 The rivers and tributaries fished are wild and untouched waters.

-The heli fishing programme includes two nights in Santa Cruz de la Sierra, seven nights all-inclusive split between Pluma Lodge and Secure Lodge and six days of helicopter fishing around Tsimané headwaters.
+The heli fishing programme includes two nights in Santa Cruz de la Sierra, seven nights all-inclusive based at Pluma Lodge helicopter fishing the Tsimané headwaters.

-Tsimané heli fishing capacity is 12 anglers per week, divided into two parties of six, each fishing half the week at one of the lodges before switching half way through the week.
-Each day, the helicopters will take the pairs of anglers and their guides to different spots into the unspoiled headwaters around the two lodges.
+Tsimané heli fishing capacity is eight anglers per week, divided into two parties of four.
+Each day, the helicopters will take the pairs of anglers and their guides to different spots into the unspoiled headwaters.
 The programme runs across three weeks in June/July and August 2024.
 Guests are transferred the five to 20 minutes in a Robinson R44 RAVEN II which has capacity for a pilot plus three passengers (two anglers and one guide).
 The guide will take lunch and drinks for the fishing day, and at around 5pm the helicopter will pick the groups up and return to the lodge.
 Guides have satellite communication to ensure permanent contact with the helicopter pilots and the lodge.

 SUSTAINABLE JUNGLE LODGE